 3.2.
 Listing a “For Sale” Notice

 There are numerous sites where you can list a business for sale to attract leads.
 Some listing sites include GlobalBX, BusinessesForSale, and BizQuest.
 Alternatively, you can announce that you’re looking at selling on your blog, and if anyone is interested, they can contact you for more details.

 Business brokers are agents who help shop around a site.
 These companies typically help find buyers, help set prices, and help with the negotiation process.
 Of course, they also take a cut of the sale!
 Ask your accountant about finding local business brokers who have online experience.

 These guys are an online marketplace for buying and selling online businesses.
 Their clients are usually high-end companies, and they cover transactions that start from five figures and go up.
 They ensure that each sale that goes through them is legit, and they guarantee a scam-free environment.

 These guys provide a unique hands-on approach to selling (or buying) a website in the six-figure price range.
 They offer an evaluation tool to help you get a ballpark price for your site on the fly.

 For more information, check Zach Zorn’s review of Empire Flippers.

 3.3.3 Motion Invest

-Motion Invest is a website brokerage where you can buy or sell money making sites.
+Motion Invest is a website brokerage where you can buy or sell money-making sites.
 The nice thing is they are offering a free evaluation before listing the website.
-After your site goes through their due diligence process, you can have a guaranteed sale by selling directly to them, or you can list it in their marketplace for a chance to sell your site.
+After your site goes through its due diligence process, you can have a guaranteed sale by selling directly to them, or you can list it in their marketplace for a chance to sell your site.

 3.4.
 Shopping Privately for Buyers